mensreaMC/Deus-Ex-Machina/README.md

 (make sure you check out the general mod overview section of the article as it offers a more comprehensive rundown, the rest of the document is kind of the mission statement)

 II.The DXM Experience
+(the end goal for the project - to craft an alternative experience to vanilla MC)

-III.Workshop system and blocks
+III.Workshop system and workshop block

-IV.Labor system and blocks
+IV.Labor system and housing/administration blocks

 V.The peoples tools!

 VI.Power plant/machine general blocks

-VII.Mining machines and ore processing overview (you may need to consult Worldgen (mineral) alongside that)
+VII.Mining machines and ore processing overview
+(you may need to consult Worldgen (mineral) alongside that)

+IIX.Sub-critical steam plants
+(gives you a good idea of how power gen will work)

-IIX.any documents as you now likely have a firm understanding of what we are trying to achieve, but I recomend the Sub-critical Steam Plant document for a good start on how we will approach power generation
+IX.any documents as you now likely have a firm understanding of what we are trying to achieve, but I recomend the Sub-critical Steam Plant document for a good start on how we will approach power generation

                                                   **THE PITCH PHASE**
+                                    **DATE WITHHELD UNTIL WORLDGEN/UE IMPLEMENTATION**

 After consulting some people in regards to how long things will take I decided to scale the number, depth and scope of features back.
 The goal is to get the mod down to barebones for the pitch, which will involve me begging and groveling for some modders on the minecraft forums and anywhere else I can make a post on.
 For more info on what is the first release will hopefully look like consult the article titled "First release".
 For the first release we will be needing the following personel: